mwmlln/shinju_select/static/documentation/TESTING.md

 ### Testing using Django Unittest

-This site was mainly tested manually, but some automated tests using unittest was carried out.
+This site was mainly tested manually, but some automated tests using unittest were carried out.
 The test files are located in the test directories under the corresponding app.

 ## Manual Testing